 Coming from poverty he became an excellent student at Columbia and upon graduation started his investing career with a job on Wall Street.
 He wrote down his investing principles in 1949 inside The Intelligent Investor, which Warren Buffett calls the best book on investing ever written.

-- Stick to a strict formula, and you’ll do fine.
+- Stick to a strict formula by which you make all your investments, and you’ll do fine.

 Ready to become an intelligent investor?
 Let’s get going!

-Lesson 1: There are 3 principles to intelligent investing.
+Lesson 1: There are 3 principles to becoming an intelligent investor.